inblocks/precedence/README.md

     - `root` is the root hash of the previous block;
     - `proof` is the associated proof in this block.

-To create a block without any limit on the number of record that it will contain you can run the same API call without the `max` parameter.

 ```bash
 curl -XPOST "$api/blocks?pretty=true"
 ```